Rene-Tarot/HeartAttackSurvival/README.md

 ## Before we start
 Run the file PreparingDataSet.ipynb in Goggle Colab to remove null and unnecessary values from the data set.
+### How to run

+Run echocardiogramModels.ipynb in Googgle Colab

 ## References